-The frequency that you’re going to perform SEO analytics is another useful consideration to make early on.
+The frequency with which you’re going to perform SEO analytics is another useful consideration to make early on.

 Depending on the size of the marketing budget, it generally makes sense to review your analytics at least once a week.
 That said, if you choose to go with an analytics SEO reporting tool you can have key metrics automatically sent to you and your clients on a daily, weekly, or monthly basis so that you’re always up-to-date with your data.

-Step 2: Setting Up the Right Analytics Tools
+Step 2: Setting Up the Right SEO Analytics Tools

-There are many other tools out for analytics, but since we’re generally trying to rank on Google the first step is almost always to set up Google Analytics, which is a website SEO analytics tool that tracks and reports site traffic.
+There are many analytics tools on the market, but since we’re typically trying to rank on Google, the first step is almost always to set up Google Analytics.

 You can think of Google Analytics as a tool that will tell you what someone does after they’ve landed on your website.
 That includes how many pages they’ve visited, which page they exited from, amongst countless other data points.

-Here’s a step-by-step process for you get started with Google Analytics:
+Here’s a step-by-step process for you to get started with Google Analytics:

-Understanding how many people complete the goals you set up is crucial to SEO analytics as it gives a clear metric to evaluate the success of your website.
+Understanding how many people complete the goals you set up is crucial to SEO analytics as it gives a clear ROI to evaluate the success of your campaign.

 Now that we’ve got Google Analytics set up, let’s look at a few ways you can use it for SEO analytics.
-In particular, a few of the insights for improving search engine optimization that Databox highlights in an article include:
+In particular, a few of the insights for improving search engine optimization include: